-In the world of electronics, vacuum tubes are almost obsolete.
-Nearly the last holdout, the cathode ray tube (CRT), is rapidly being replaced by the LCD and other new technologies.
-Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers, and to a lesser extent, hi-fi amplifiers.
+In the world of high-tech electronics, vacuum tubes are considered obsolete.
+The last holdout, the cathode ray tube (CRT), has been replaced by the LCD and other new display technologies.
+Despite this trend, the vacuum tube has seen a big revival in the field of guitar and hi-fi amplifiers.
 Vacuum tubes and related parts have become more readily available in recent years as numerous companies have tapped into this market.

 The Hammonator also features a negative feedback control.
 With the feedback control turned all the way to the left (max negative feedback), the amp compresses the signal and the waveform peaks are reduced.
-With the feedback control turned all the way to the right, the sound is louder and less compressed and approaches that of the popular Fender Tweed Deluxe (5E3) amps.
+With the feedback control turned all the way to the right, the sound is louder and less compressed, it approaches the sound of the popular Fender model 5E3 Tweed Deluxe amps.
 The feedback control could also be called "Clarity", "Gain" or "Presence".

-It is possible to change VT1, the first preamplifier and tone recovery tube, from a lower gain 6SN7 dual triode to a higher gain 6SL7 dual triode without any wiring changes.
-This allows the amplifier to work better with low output guitar pickups.
-This trick is often done with other amps by swapping 12AU7, 12AT7, 12AY7 and 12AX7 tubes, they all share the same pinout but have different gains.
+It is possible to change VT1, the first preamplifier and tone recovery tube, from a lower gain 6SN7 dual triode to a higher gain 6SL7 dual triode.
+The cathode bias resistors will need to be changed to higher values.
+This is a comparable to swapping 12AU7, 12AT7, 12AY7 and 12AX7 tubes in more modern amps.
+The tubes share the same pinout but have different amplification factors and bias currents.

 Power Input - grounded 120VAC Guitar Input - High Impedance Reverb Send Reverb Return Speaker Output - 8 ohms

 On/Off (on the back) Input Volume Bass Treble Reverb Send (Dwell) Reverb Return Feedback (Gain)